Investing in youth is UAE's top priority, affirms Theyab bin Mohamed on International Youth Day - www.lokmattimes.com

 Sheikh Theyab affirmed that investing in people and empowering youth is a well-established and continually renewed approach adopted by the wise leadership in all fields and sectors.

-Under the chairmanship of H.H.
-Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, the Arab Youth Centre continues its efforts to empower Arab youth by developing targeted initiatives and collaborating with Arab governments and entities to nurture a generation of young Arab leaders capable of building a better future for the Arab world.
-(ANI/ WAM)
+Under the chairmanship of Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, the Arab Youth Centre continues its efforts to empower Arab youth by developing targeted initiatives and collaborating with Arab governments and entities to nurture a generation of young Arab leaders capable of building a better future for the Arab world.
+(ANI/WAM)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app